Alveolar cleft grafting: Medical uses

-Alveolar cleft grafting is used primarily to allow the eruption of the maxillary canines into the mouth between the ages of 8–13 years old.
+Alveolar cleft grafting is used primarily to allow the eruption of the maxillary canines into the mouth between the ages of 8 and 13 years old.
 It is also used to close oranasal fistulas, stop fluid reflux into the nose, improve speech, support the maxillary lateral teeth, and stabilize the jaw for orthodontics or orthognathic surgery.

 Technique

 In cleft palate patients bone grafting during the mixed dentition has been widely accepted since the mid-1960s.
 The goals of surgery are to stabilize the maxilla, facilitate the healthy eruption of teeth that are adjacent the cleft, improving the esthetics of the base of the nose, create a bone base for dental implants, and to close any oro-nasal fistulas.

 Pre-treatment monitoring and timing

 One of the most controversial topics in alveolar cleft grafting is the timing of treatment, however, most centres recommend grafting around the ages of 6–8 years old as the lateral incisor and maxillary canine near the cleft site.
 This is referred to as secondary grafting during mixed dentition (after eruption of the maxillary central incisors but before the eruption of the canine).
 A smaller proportion recommend primary grafting around the age of 2, but success rates are lower, and fewer patients are good candidates.
 Late secondary grafting (after eruption of the canine) has also been advocated but has been largely abandoned due to the loss of tooth support.

 In secondary grafting, the dental age of the patient needs to be closely monitored for the eruption of the first maxillary molars in unilateral cases around the age of 6, and in bilateral cases the eruption of central incisors about the age of 8.
 This timing is used because there is minimal growth of the upper jaw after ages 6–7, the patient is more compliant with orthodontics that is required prior to surgery for expansion, the donor site is better developed, and the grafting precedes the eruption of teeth into the site.